ceanwang/bjmpsu2/readme.txt

-A tool to convert su2 file into pos file
+A tool to convert su2 file into GMSH's pos file

 1：Under DOS terminal, run: